Freelance Photography

 4. Choose Your Payment Options

-The wider a variety of payment options you offer, the easier it is to get paid.
+The wider the variety of payment options you offer, the easier it is to get paid.
 Many freelancers accept credit cards, Cash App, PayPal, and other digital forms of cash transfer.
 Post the payment methods you take clearly on your website.

 5. Set Up Your Lead Generation Plan